Directional derivatives of the singular values of matrices depending on several real parameters: Differentiability of the eigenvalues of a complex Hermitian matrix

 is differentiable. \end{corollary} \demo Let $V\subset \Om$ be a neighborhood of $x_0$, sufficiently small so that the inequalities

 hold when $x\in V$.
 Let $x_1$ be any point of $V$.
-Then in the arrangement
+Then the arrangement of the eigenvalues of $A(x_1)$

-of the eigenvalues of $A(x_1)$ may have groups of equalities.
-In view of Theorem~\ref{th:30}, the sum of the functions $\la_i$ corresponding to each one of these groups, is differentiable at $x_1$; therefore, as $t_m$ is the sum of these sums, we have that $t_m$ is differentiable at $x_1$.
+may have groups of equalities.
+In view of Theorem~\ref{th:30}, the sum of the functions $\la_i$ corresponding to each one of these groups, is differentiable at $x_1$; therefore, as $t_m$ is the sum of these sums, we deduce that $t_m$ is differentiable at $x_1$.